Chinmay-47/practice-cpp/notes/loops.md

 ```
 - While loop performs actions only if condition is true
 - The operation has to be defined inside the loop
-- Easy to produce infinite loops if operation never breaks the condition or an operation is not defined
+- Easy to produce infinite loops if the operation never breaks the condition or if an operation is not defined

 <br>